NewGuy012/spider_plot/README.md

   AxesLimits       - Used to manually set the axes limits.
 A matrix of
                      2 x size(P, 2).
-The top row is the minimum axes limits and the bottow row are the maximum axes limits.
+The top row is the minimum axes limits and the bottow row is the maximum axes limits.
                      [matrix]

   FillOption       - Used to toggle color fill option.
 Set off by default.